OWASP/samm/v2.0/notesV2meetings.md

 do we need to mention "security unit tests"

 add/placeholder for fuzzing?
+20180218 - Seba: added as level1 activity

 is this the most logical ordering of streams:
 A: Control Verification [+]
 B: Misuse/Abuse Testing [-]
 A: Scalable Baseline
 B: Deep Understanding
+20180218 - Seba: still seems to fit the business function

 rethink:
 B: Misuse/Abuse Testing [-]	Perform security testing for standard (vulnerabilities)	Perform security testing on application specific (vulnerabilities)	Perform security testing on application abuse flaws
+20180218 - Seba: updated

 call 11-Jan-2018